Tony-Thompson/Application-Security-Controls-and-processes/README.md

 #### Passcode ~ A numeric password such as a personal identification number (pin).
 #### Password ~ A user created string of characters.
 #### Challenge / Response ~ Answers to challenge questions that may include obscure personal information.
-#### Magnetic Stripe Cards ~ Cards that contain data such as identification numbers written on magnetic storage media.
-May include other security features such as an employee id card with a photo on the front.

 ## Audit Trail